Jovan Atanacković

-Jovan Atanacković (Јован Атанацковић, 24 March 1848 – 9 August 1921) was a Serbian general and Minister of Defence.
+Jovan Atanacković (Јован Атанацковић, 24 March 1848 – 9 August 1921) was a Serbian general, Minister of Defence, and president of the Central Board of Belgrade of the Serbian Chetnik Organization.

 Life

 Born in Negotin, he finished gymnasium in his home town, after which he entered the Serbian Military Academy in Belgrade.
 Jovan entered the army service as a cadet of the 7th Artillery School on 9 October 1865.
 He was ranked third in his class when he finished his education in 1870, and then he was made the 1st artillery lieutenant.

 After he finished the Artillery School he was first made sergeant of the 1st field battery of the Standing Army, on 7 January 1871; he was then made registrar in the Artillery Inspection.
 From April 1872 he was a commander of the people's battery of Ćuprija, and from 8 April 1874, he was made sergeant in the 1st Artillery Regiment of the Standing Army.
 He was made commander of the 1st Mountain Battery on 15 April 1875.
 He was made commander of the 2nd Heavy Battery of Timok Valley on 17 April 1876, with which he participated in the First Serbian-Turkish War in 1876/77.
 He became chief of staff of the Krajina Army on 10 June 1877.
 After three months, on 9 September, he was appointed chief of staff of Drina Corps and he remained on that function during operations in the Second Serbian-Turkish War.
 He became chief of staff of Drina Division on 5 October 1878 and after a year, on 23 October 1879, he was transferred to the General Staff Division and attached to the Office of Prince Milan Obrenović.

 On 1 April 1880 Jovan was appointed acting Chief of Staff of the Artillery Brigade until 30 October 1882, when he became Chief of Staff of the Active Army Command.
 On 15 February 1883, he was appointed commander of the 11th Battalion of the Standing Army, and on 12 October that year he was named acting commander of the Šumadija Standing Infantry Regiment.
 He became Chief of Operative Division of the Staff of the Supreme Command on 2 November 1885.
 While there he participated in the war against Bulgaria in 1885.
 He was named Chief of Staff of the Danube Division Area on 1 March 1886.
 Afterwards, he returned to the Šumadija Standing Infantry Regiment on 30 April 1888 but this time as commander.